gear-foundation/vara-wiki/docs/getting-started-in-5-minutes.md

     ![Log](/assets/getting-started/message-log.png)

-    You have just sent a HelloWorld command to your program!
+    You have just sent a `DoSomething` command to your program!

 5. Go back to your program by either clicking the <kbd>Cancel</kbd> button or using the browser's back button.

-6. In the message pane, you can see the new message request (blue arrow) along with the corresponding response (green arrow).
+6. In the message pane, you can view the corresponding response.

     ![Log](/assets/getting-started/messages.png)

 7. Click on the message response to see more information.
-The expected "**Hello, World!**" response can be seen in the `Payload`.
+The expected "**Hello from VaraApp!**" response can be seen in the `Payload`.

     ![Log](/assets/getting-started/reply.png)